netzwerg/netzwerg.ch/posts/2015-05-29-haskell-partial-function-application.markdown

 ---
-title: Partial Function Application in Haskell
+title: "Partial Function Application in Haskell"
 date: 2015-05-29 14:30
 ---
 [Learning myself a Haskell should be for great good](http://learnyouahaskell.com/), so grasping the basics is essential.